Hi there, I’m Camilla and I love good food and coffee.

 -I eat cake alot (often for breakfast!), salivate over cultured butter, crave fudgey chocolate brownies and adore fresh sourdough bread.
 Trust me I’m not just some carrot-stick-munching, green juice guzzling nutritionist nazi woman (okay I do like carrots)…but it’s all about moderation in my books.
 Unless we are talking about tahini or peanut butter…then all bets are off!

--My heart yearns to travel… first and foremost, to eat, work, live (and you know stalk Jamie Oliver) in the UK (high on my bucket list).
+-My heart yearns to travel… first and foremost, to eat, work, live (and you know stalk Jamie Oliver) in the UK!

-p.s Only joking about the stalking bit…though J.O is a big inspiration and I’m also a Jamie Oliver Food Revolution Day Ambassador!
+p.s Only joking about the stalking bit…though J.O is a big inspiration and I was a previous Food Revolution Day ambassador.

 Update: on a recent trip to the UK and did in fact come close to running into Jamie (literally!) whilst stalking one of his restaurants.